appveyor/website/src/docs/server/maintenance.md

 By default, AppVeyor stores data in SQLite database `%PROGRAMDATA%\AppVeyor\Server\appveyor-server.db`.
 All sensitive data in the database is encrypted with "master key".
 Master key and its salt are stored in `HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Server\Security.MasterKey` and `HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Server\Security.MasterKeySalt` registry values respectively.
 These values are automatically generated on the first AppVeyor install and preserved during updates, however they will be deleted on AppVeyor uninstall.
 Both keys can be customized during installation by `APPVEYOR_MASTER_KEY` and `APPVEYOR_MASTER_KEY_SALT` installer variables.

-> NOTE: If master key and its salt are lost AppVeyor database will be unusable!
+> NOTE: If master key and its salt are lost, AppVeyor database will be unusable!

 #### SQL Server database

-AppVeyor Server can be configured to store its data in SQL Server database.
-During the installation specify the following installer variables:
+AppVeyor Server can be configured to store its data in a SQL Server database.
+During the installation, specify the following installer variables:

 * `APPVEYOR_DATABASE_PROVIDER=SQLServer`
 * `APPVEYOR_SQLSERVER_CONNECTION_STRING=Server=<ip-or-host>;Database=<database>;User ID=<user>;Password=<password>`

-After installation provider and connection string can be changed in the registry values `Database.Provider` and `Database.SQLiteConnectionString` respectively.
+After installation, provider and connection string can be changed in the registry values `Database.Provider` and `Database.SQLiteConnectionString` respectively.

 #### PostgreSQL database